 - 1.10 Senior management should have a formal process for reviewing the quality management system on a periodic basis.
-The review should include: - Review of the suppliers panel for quality and reliability; - i) Measurement of achievement of quality management system objectives; - ii) Assessment of performance indicators that can be used to monitor the effectiveness of processes within the quality management system, such as complaints, deviations, CAPA, changes to processes; feedback on outsourced activities; self assessment processes including risk assessments, and audits; external assessments such as regulatory inspections and findings and customer audits. - iii) Emerging regulations, guidance and quality issues that can impact the quality management system; - iv) Innovations that might enhance the quality management system; - v) Changes in business environment and objectives. - 1.11 The outcome of this management review of the quality management system should be timely and effectively communicated into a tabulated format.
+The review should include: - i) Measurement of achievement of quality management system objectives; - ii) Assessment of performance indicators that can be used to monitor the effectiveness of processes within the quality management system, such as complaints, deviations, CAPA, changes to processes; feedback on outsourced activities; self assessment processes including risk assessments, and audits; external assessments such as regulatory inspections and findings and customer audits. - iii) Emerging regulations, guidance and quality issues that can impact the quality management system; - iv) Innovations that might enhance the quality management system; - v) Changes in business environment and objectives. - 1.11 The outcome of this management review of the quality management system should be timely and effectively communicated.